jaymemizelle/e-library/README.md

 # e-Library

 ## Description
-This is a responsive full-stack web application built with a React front-end, a MongoDB database, and an express server back-end.
+This is a responsive full-stack MERN web application built with a React front-end, a MongoDB database, and an express server back-end.
 It allows the user to search and save books from a GoogleBooks API.

 ## Table of Contents
   - [Installation](#installation)